ArduPilot/ardupilot_wiki/common/source/docs/common-mro-kitcan.rst

 Firmware
 ========

 This device uses the "f303-M100025" firmware located at https://firmware.ardupilot.org/AP_Periph.
-See the :ref:`SLCAN section of UAVCAN advanced setup<common-uavcan-setup-advanced>` for downloading instructions, if changes are desired or updates become available.
+See the :ref:`SLCAN section of DroneCAN advanced setup<common-uavcan-setup-advanced>` for downloading instructions, if changes are desired or updates become available.

 Where to Buy
 ============